Deep Learning AMI with Conda - Amazon Deep Learning AMIs

 Deep Learning AMI with Conda

-The Conda DLAMI uses conda virtual environments.
+The Conda DLAMI uses conda virtual environments, they are present either multi-framework or single framework DLAMIs.
 These environments are configured to keep the different framework installations separate and streamline switching between frameworks.
 This is great for learning and experimenting with all of the frameworks the DLAMI has to offer.
 Most users find that the new Deep Learning AMI with Conda is perfect for them.

-These AMIs are the primary DLAMIs.
 They are updated often with the latest versions from the frameworks, and have the latest GPU drivers and software.
-They are generally referred to as the Amazon Deep Learning AMI in most documents.
+They are generally referred to as the Amazon Deep Learning AMIs in most documents.
+These DLAMIs support Ubuntu 20.04, Amazon Linux 2 Operating systems.
+Operating systems support depends on support from upstream OS.

 Stable Versus Release Candidates